Dr. Friederike Redlbacher, expert in coaching with art

 Hello Steffen.
 I actually had my last coaching session three days ago.

-Coaching is the better way to learn.
+Coaching is better learning.

 According to the DDI Global Leadership Report, coaching and interactive learning are becoming increasingly important for board members and managers.
-Focused discussions are taking center stage, while e-learning courses and videos are becoming less important.
-So coaching is very fashionable at the moment, isn’t it?
+Focused conversations are taking center stage, while e-learning courses and videos are becoming less important.
+So coaching is very fashionable at the moment, isn't it?

 Friederike: Absolutely.
-We are experiencing a radical change.
+We are experiencing a change.

 In the past, coaching was not considered necessary, but now it is increasingly seen as an effective individual training measure.
 Having access to coaching is becoming a valued resource and a status symbol.
 Currently, coaching is often only accessible to upper management levels, executives and experts.
 However, in the context of transformation and new work processes, it is increasingly being made more accessible to wider teams.